Hybrid Solar Power Systems

 2. Solar power system size limits imposed by electricity companies

-A hybrid system can work around the size restriction by using a smart power inverter that has the ability to set a limit on the amount of grid export power, for example a 10kW hybrid solar system running at maximum output could export 3kW to the grid and divert the remaining 7kW to the deep cycle batteries making your 10kW system appear to the power company as a 3kW system remaining with in their greedy limitation.
+A hybrid solar power system can work around the size restriction by using a smart power inverter that can set a limit on the amount of grid export power.
+For example, a 10kW hybrid solar system running at maximum output could export 3kW to the grid and divert the remaining 7kW to the deep cycle batteries making your 10kW system appear to the power company as a 3kW system remaining within their greedy limitation.

 3. Revenge for near worthless feed-in tariff rates

-Most states in Australia have very low feed-in tariff rates on average 6 to 12c per kWh for grid exported power.
-With batteries installed there is no point in exporting any power at all because you will only need to buy it back for much more than you sold it should the batteries run out of charge.
-Best option is to use as much solar power as possible be it directly from your solar panels during the day or the stored solar energy from the batteries at night.
+Most states in Australia have meagre feed-in tariff rates on average 6 to 12c per kWh for grid exported power.
+With batteries installed there is no point in exporting any power at all because you will only need to repurchase it back for much more than you sold it should the batteries run out of charge.
+The best option is to use as much solar power as possible be it directly from your solar panels during the day or the stored solar energy from the batteries at night.

-Power companies in some states of Australia charge a higher rate for electricity when its consumed at peak times and lower for off peak times.
-With a hybrid system you could switch over to batteries during those peak periods and avoid paying the higher rate.
-If there is not enough sun for your solar panels like in the middle of winter for example you could use the grid to charge the batteries on lower cost off peak power then use the stored battery power during peak time, once again avoiding the higher power prices.
+Power companies in some states of Australia charge a higher price for electricity when its consumed at peak times and lower for off-peak times.
+With a hybrid solar system, you could switch over to batteries during those peak periods and avoid paying the higher rate.
+If there is not enough sun for your solar panels like in the middle of winter, for example, you could use the grid to charge the batteries on lower cost off-peak power then use the stored battery power during peak time, once again avoiding the higher power prices.

 Can deep cycle batteries be retrofitted to an existing grid connect system?